EmilyLMorris/survBoost/cran-comments.md

 ## Resubmission
 In this version I have:

-* Fixed a bug found in the cross validation code.
+* Fixed a bug found in the predict.boosting function.
-* Updated README to include a clearer description and example.
+* Updated description of parameters for boosting_core function.
+* Merged modelfit and summary functions into one function, summary.boosting.

 ## Test environments
 * local OS X install, R 3.5.1